Nicene Creed: Views on the importance of this creed

+Nearly all Christian denominations, including Catholic, Orthodox, and most Protestant churches (e.g., Lutherans, Anglicans, Methodists, Continental Reformed, Presbyterians, Congregationalists and Baptists), regard the Nicene Creed as a foundational and authoritative statement of faith.
+Thus approximately 98.5% of the world's Christians are Nicene Christians, adhering to the Nicene Creed's Trinitarian and Christological doctrines.
+The remaining 1.5% include non-Trinitarian groups such as the LDS Church, Jehovah's Witnesses, Swedenborgians, etc. (see below).

+As mentioned above, there are a minority of Evangelical and non-denominational groups, such as some independent Churches of Christ, certain neo-charismatic congregations, or some fundamentalist churches, who view the Nicene Creed as a helpful summary of biblical truth but not authoritative, emphasizing that only the Bible is authoritative and rule of faith and practice.
+Furthermore, certain non-Trinitarian groups explicitly reject the Nicene Creed's Trinitarian doctrines: examples include the Church of the New Jerusalem, The Church of Jesus Christ of Latter-day Saints, and Jehovah's Witnesses, whose theologies are incompatible with the Creed's teachings on the Trinity and Christ's divinity.
-The view that the Nicene Creed can serve as a touchstone of true Christian faith is reflected in the name "symbol of faith", which was given to it in Greek and Latin, when in those languages the word "symbol" meant a "token for identification (by comparison with a counterpart)".

-In the Roman Rite mass, the Latin text of the Niceno-Constantinopolitan Creed, with "Deum de Deo" (God from God) and "Filioque" (and from the Son), phrases absent in the original text, was previously the only form used for the "profession of faith".
+The view that the Nicene Creed can serve as a touchstone of genuine Christian faith is reflected in the name "symbol of faith", which was given to it in Greek and Latin, when in those languages the word "symbol" meant a "token for identification (by comparison with a counterpart)".
+In the Roman Rite Mass, the Latin text of the Niceno-Constantinopolitan Creed, with "Deum de Deo" (God from God) and "Filioque" (and from the Son), phrases absent in the original text, was previously the only form used for the "profession of faith".
 The Roman Missal now refers to it jointly with the Apostles' Creed as "the Symbol or Profession of Faith or Creed", describing the second as "the baptismal Symbol of the Roman Church, known as the Apostles' Creed".

-Some evangelical and other Christians consider the Nicene Creed helpful and to a certain extent authoritative, but not infallibly so in view of their belief that only Scripture is truly authoritative.
-Non-Trinitarian groups, such as the Church of the New Jerusalem, The Church of Jesus Christ of Latter-day Saints and the Jehovah's Witnesses, explicitly reject some of the statements in the Nicene Creed.